juaninicolai/chronocademy/NOTES.md

 Focus:

-- Name, description, skills and languages as search vector
+- Skills and languages as search vector
+- Profile/Account Information (priority 1) (upload/edit a picture)
+- Profile/Teaching Skills (priority 2) (edit only)
+- Profile/Learning Preferences (priority 3) (edit only)

 Nice to Have: